Electoral reform in the United States: Campaign finance reform

+Public funding of campaigns

-Lessig favors systems that share as broadly as possible the decisions about which candidates or initiatives get the funding needed to get their message to the voters.
-Following Bruce Ackerman, Lessig recommends giving each eligible voter a "democracy voucher" worth, e.g., $100 each election year that can only be spent on political candidates or issues.
+Along with constitutional law scholar Bruce Ackerman, American legal scholar Lawrence Lessig recommended giving each eligible voter a "democracy voucher" worth, e.g., $100 each election year that can only be spent on political candidates or issues.
 The amount would be fixed at roughly double the amount of private money spent in the previous election cycle.
-Unlike the current Presidential election campaign fund checkoff, the decisions regarding who gets that money would be made by individual citizens.
+Unlike the current Presidential election campaign fund checkoff, decisions regarding who gets campaign money would be made by individual citizens.

-Lessig also supports systems to provide tax rebates for such contributions or to match small dollar contributions such as the system in New York City that provides a 5-to-1 match for contributions up to $250.
+The system in New York City provides a 5-to-1 match for contributions up to $250.
 To be eligible for money from vouchers, rebates or matching funds, candidates must accept certain limits on the amounts of money raised from individual contributors.

-Vouchers, tax rebates, and small dollar matching are called "citizen funding" as opposed to more traditional "public funding", which tasks a public agency with deciding how much money each candidate receives from the government.
-While the Supreme Court of the United States has already struck down many forms of public funding of political campaigns, there are forms of public and especially citizen financing that seem consistent with the constitution as so far interpreted by the courts and could therefore be secured by standard legislative processes not requiring amending the constitution.
+The Supreme Court of the United States has already struck down many forms of public funding of political campaigns.

-One bill that proposes such a system for U.S. congressional elections is "The Grassroots Democracy Act".
-It was introduced September 14, 2012, by U.S. Representative John Sarbanes as H.R.
-6426 and reintroduced on January 15, 2013, as H. R. 268.
+"The Grassroots Democracy Act" was introduced September 14, 2012, by U.S. Representative John Sarbanes as H.R.
+6426 and reintroduced on January 15, 2013, as H.R.
+268.

 Overturning Citizens United

 The Citizens United v.
-FEC decision, January 21, 2010, of the U.S. Supreme Court has received substantial notoriety, pushing many people to work for a constitutional amendment to overturn it.
-Key provisions of that decision assert in essence that money is speech and subject to first amendment protections.
-Move to Amend began organizing to oppose that decision in September 2009.
+FEC decision, January 21, 2010, of the U.S. Supreme Court has received substantial notoriety.
+Many people and organizations have pushed for a constitutional amendment to overturn it.
+Key provisions of the Citizens United decision assert in that money is speech and subject to first amendment protections.
+Move to Amend began organizing to oppose the decision in September 2009.
 By June 2013, they had at least 164 local affiliates in 36 states plus the District of Columbia.
-They had obtained roughly 300,000 individual signatures for their Motion to Amend and had secured the passage of 367 local resolutions and ordinances.
+The group had obtained roughly 300,000 individual signatures for their Motion to Amend and had secured the passage of 367 local resolutions and ordinances.
 United for the People is consortium of some 144 organizations supporting a constitutional amendment to overturn Citizens United.
-The web site of United for the People lists 17 constitutional amendments introduced in the 112th United States Congress and 12 introduced by March 13, 2013, in the 113th proposing to overturn Citizens United in different ways.
+The website of United for the People lists 17 constitutional amendments introduced in the 112th United States Congress and 12 introduced by March 13, 2013, in the 113th proposing to overturn Citizens United in different ways.

-The libertarian think-tank the Cato Institute is concerned that most proposed responses to Citizens United will give "Congress unchecked new power over spending on political speech, power that will be certainly abused."
+The libertarian think-tank the Cato Institute argued that most proposed responses to Citizens United would give "Congress unchecked new power over spending on political speech, power that will be certainly abused."